danielpodrazka/editor-mcp/README.md

 This script will:
 1. Check if UVX is installed and install it if necessary
-2. Install the MCP Text Editor in development mode
+2. Install the Editor MCP in development mode
 3. Make the `editor-mcp` command available in your PATH

 ### Manual Installation